-A crypto wallet is a software on a blockchain (such as Ethereum) that stores your cryptocurrency, private keys and other crypto assets—including NFTs.
+A crypto wallet is a software on a blockchain (such as Ethereum) that stores your cryptocurrency, private keys and other crypto assets - including NFTs.
 A crypto wallet lets you create on-chain transactions, sign transaction messages, add funds to your wallet and sell or buy NFTs.
-Your crypto wallet is your gateway to Web3 because it lets you connect to a decentralized application (dApp) like Rarible.
+Your crypto wallet lets you connect to a decentralized application (dApp) like Rarible.
 An example of a crypto wallet is MetaMask.

 A private key (also called a seed phrase) is your unique key that gives you access to your crypto wallet.
 When transactions are made to and from your crypto wallet, your unique key is used to prove that you own the wallet and it enables you to receive the cryptocurrency that is exchanged in the transaction.

 In comparison, a public address can be seen by any individual as the address is available to everyone on the internet.
-This public address is used when you first request or receive cryptocurrency payments into your wallet.
+This public address is used when you first request or receive cryptocurrency payments in to your wallet, e.g. wallet address: 0x724613bf92fe478b9a02e7f9006bd08a4ec4a6f0.

 In essence, a private key provides proof of ownership so that you are able to spend or receive the funds linked to your public address that was used to request the payment or acceptance of a transaction.

-You should never give anyone your private key or seed phrase.
+For safety reasons: You should never give anyone your private key (seed phrase).

-MetaMask will be used in this demonstration regarding how to set up a crypto wallet.
+MetaMask will be used in this demonstration about how to set up a crypto wallet.

-1. Go toi MetaMask and download their wallet browser extension.
+1. Go to MetaMask (https://metamask.io/) and download their wallet browser extension.